 The 2017 adaptation is technically not a remake, but a more accurate live action based on Stephen King‘s horror novel.
-Due to the incredible success this film had in a very short time, the sequel has already been confirmed for 2018 and it will develop what we’ve seen in the miniseries from the 1990 and is written in the second volume of the book; Pennywise is coming back for the ones he failed to kill and defeated it instead, all grown up and unable to remember the terrific encounter with the hungry clown until they visit their old town again.
+Due to the incredible success this film had in a very short time, the sequel has already been confirmed and it will develop what we’ve seen in the miniseries from the 1990 and is written in the second volume of the book; Pennywise is coming back for the ones he failed to kill and defeated it instead, all grown up and unable to remember the terrific encounter with the hungry clown until they visit their old town again.

 Experience IT like never before

 The VR is basically a little trailer for the movie and we are the character facing Pennywise instead of the Losers Club there.
 From how the interactive video starts we can guess poor little Georgie is already dead and we most likely need to inspect the sewers to find out what’s going on down there.
 It’s just like a short walking simulator (you can’t control your movements though, it’s only a recorded sequence) with a full 360° view, even if you don’t own a VR headset you can still use your mouse to take a look around and see how incredibly realistic the environment appears.